preservim/vim-thematic/README.markdown

 autocmd FileType markdown set foldcolumn=12 textwidth=74
 ```

+See the “Narrow and Widen” feature above to adjust the side margins
+interactively.

 ### Q: Using MacVim, the fullscreen background color isn't working as expected.
 How do I change its behavior?

 To have the fullscreen background's color set by _thematic_, enter the